-The apparatus of claim 14, further comprising: a storage device in communication with the processor for storing the searchable aggregated data structure in the database.
+The apparatus of claim 15, further comprising: a storage device in communication with the processor for storing the searchable aggregated data structure in a database accessible to the processor.

-The apparatus of claim 14, further comprising: a network interface for communicating with the plurality of delivery source computers.
+The apparatus of claim 15, further comprising: a network interface for communicating with the plurality of delivery source computers.